 It was initially designed to take in 2,500 tonnes of rubbish in a day, but sadly, it received a staggering 10,000 tonnes of waste a day, which quadrupled in amount!
 This is largely due to the fact that China collected 215 million tonnes of urban household waste in 2017, significantly rising from 152 million tonnes ten years ago.
 That is so much waste when you think about it and, of course, is related to the rapid economic growth of China.

-A new incineration plant was opened earlier this month to lessen the waste disposed in the landfill.
-Four more are expected to open by 2020.
+A new incineration plant was opened earlier this month to lessen the waste disposed of in the landfill.
+Four more were opened just last year.
 Together, the five incineration plants are expected to burn 12,750 tonnes of waste per day.

-Unfortunately, the incineration that was thought of also poses a grave threat to the health of both humans and environment.
+Unfortunately, the incineration that was thought of also poses a grave threat to the health of both humans and the environment.

 Depending upon the composition of waste, incinerators can release many types of pollutants which leads to the deterioration of health and degradation of the environment.

-The gas emitted from incineration may include acid gases, nitrogen, sulfur, metals, and sulfur – aside from the unknown chemicals present in the waste burned.
-Certain advanced countries including Sweden and Japan have invested in the latest incineration facilities – and they argue they are safe and healthy.
+The gas emitted from incineration may include acid gases, nitrogen, sulphur and metals – aside from the unknown chemicals present in the waste burned.
+Certain advanced countries including Sweden and Japan have invested in the latest incineration facilities.
+With that said, they argue they are safe and healthy.

 Here at Waster, you can always expect to read informative news regarding waste management and recycling.

-To know how much recyclable materials end up in landfills, check out our past blog here on how much perfectly good recylable materials end up in general waste. – spoiler alert: it may be worse than you expect!
+To know how much recyclable materials end up in landfills, check out our past blog here on how much perfectly good recyclable materials end up in general waste.
+Spoiler alert: it may be worse than you expect!